-Above all, finding a HIPAA Expert witness requires an understanding of the potential expert’s experience includes but is not limited to litigation consulting and advisory to health plans and health care providers.
+Above all, finding a HIPAA Expert witness requires an understanding of the potential expert’s experience.
+This includes but is not limited to litigation consulting and advisory to health plans and healthcare providers.

 HIPAA Expert Witness Selected Case Retentions and Experience

 As a result, once you have found a HIPAA expert witness, ensure that they have prior breadth and depth of experience such as:

 - First of all, expert Plaintiff’s retention history

 - Mr. Arrigo is a HIPAA Breach case at a large healthcare provider/health system in a class-action lawsuit.